frontarm/navi/docs/introduction/DoINeedARouter.md

 Are you writing a simple application where you've got few enough URLs that a simple `<Application>` component is easily comprehensible?
 Then you probably don't need a routing library.
 Using the history package with a custom `<Link>` component is nice and simple.
 And if your application grows, you can always add appropriate tools down the track.

 But maybe your URLs are complex enough that you'd like to break them down into more manageable parts.
 Or maybe you want individual screens to manage their own routes -- as opposed to a single application-wide `<Application>` component.
 Or maybe you just want some well-defined patterns to follow.
 In this case, Junctions is just what you need!
-And the perfect place to start is with the basics guide on the left.